 apiKey provided in the script tag:

-Any other characters that are not in your API key.
-If you are using variable substitution, ensure that the variable is substituting properly.
+apiKey.
+If you are using variable substitution, ensure that the variable is substituting properly

 This notification is shown when the Referer of the page does not match the list of approved domains stored against your